Ira Sachs: 2014–present

-In 2016 he directed the drama Little Men (2016) starring Jennifer Ehle and Greg Kinnear.
+In 2016, Sachs directed the drama Little Men (2016) starring Jennifer Ehle and Greg Kinnear.
 The film premiered at the 66th Berlin International Film Festival.
 Peter Debruge of Variety gave the film a positive review writing, "Though Sachs' observations do succeed in personalizing the phenomenon, the reason we go — indeed, the reason we care — is because Little Men is also a story about love, and as Sachs has poignantly noted before, love is strange."
 Sachs received a nomination for the Independent Spirit Award for Best Screenplay for his work.

-With 2019 drama film, Frankie Sachs cast Isabelle Huppert, Brendan Gleeson and reunited with Greg Kinnear and Marisa Tomei.
+With 2019 drama film Frankie, Sachs cast Isabelle Huppert, Brendan Gleeson and reunited with Greg Kinnear and Marisa Tomei.
 The film revolves around an elderly French actress who is in ill health and she decides to spend her last vacation with her family.
 The film premiered at 2019 Cannes Film Festival.
 In his mixed review, film critic Owen Gleiberman of Variety compared it to the works of Eric Rohmer writing, "Frankie is a film made with immaculate craftsmanship...Yet for all its naturalistic elegance and lighter-than-air precision, it's an American Rohmer film that doesn't, unfortunately, feel close to being a major Rohmer film."

 His next film, Passages, was shot in France and was released in 2023.
 It starred Franz Rogowski, Ben Whishaw, and Adèle Exarchopoulos.
 It depicts a long-time male couple, one of whom has an affair with a woman.
 Peter Bradshaw of The Guardian praised Sachs film calling it a return to form.
 Bradshaw compared the film to the works of Eric Rohmer, Woody Allen and Nora Ephron and declared, "Sachs strikes gold with sophisticated love triangle".
-The film received controversy for the Motion Picture Association giving the film an NC-17 rating.
+The film received controversy due to the Motion Picture Association giving the film an NC-17 rating, prompting its American distributor to release the film unrated.
 Sachs called the rating "A form of cultural censorship that is quite dangerous, particularly in a culture which is already battling, in such extreme ways, the possibility of LGBT imagery to exist".

 In 2025, he directed Peter Hujar's Day, starring Ben Whishaw as photographer Peter Hujar and Rebecca Hall as writer Linda Rosenkrantz.
-Set entirely in Rosenkrantz’s New York apartment, the film reenacts a taped 1974 conversation in which Hujar recounts the previous day in detail, touching on encounters with figures like Allen Ginsberg and Susan Sontag.
+Set entirely in Rosenkrantz's New York apartment, the film reenacts a taped 1974 conversation in which Hujar recounts the previous day in detail, touching on encounters with figures like Allen Ginsberg and Susan Sontag.
 Adapted from a published transcript, the film was praised for its minimalist style and emotional subtlety, with critics noting its reflection on time, creativity, and the poignancy of everyday life.

+Sachs wrote and directed The Man I Love, which is scheduled to premiere in the main competition at the 2026 Cannes Film Festival, where it was nominated for the Palme d’Or.
+The film is set in New York City and stars Rami Malek, Tom Sturridge, Luther Ford, Rebecca Hall, and Ebon Moss-Bachrach.